-- The Inspector, engineer, electric light and defence vessels stores.
+- The Inspector, engineer, electric light and defence vessel stores.

-George John Parrell was born in the Parish of St. Mary’s, London on 16 February 1857.
-By occupation, a Clerk and this appointment in the NZAOD was the culmination of a long career in the British Army.
+George John Parrell was born in the Parish of St. Mary’s, London, on 16 February 1857.
+By occupation, a Clerk, and this appointment in the NZAOD was the culmination of a lengthy career in the British Army.

 Parrell enlisted in the Royal Engineers at Westminster on 4 October 1873 and was assigned the service number 12261.
-He was first posted to Chatham, Kent to carry out his initial training.
-He received his first Good Conduct Badge after two years service and was promoted to Lance-Corporal on 29 December 1874, reverting to the rank of Sapper on 20 January 1877.
-He was posted to Bermuda on 1 November 1877 where he was to spend the next eight years of service, was promoted again to Lance-Corporal on 25 March 1878, gained his second Good Conduct Badge on 6 October 1879, and was promoted to Corporal on 1 July 1880 and Sergeant on 1 March 1885.
+He was first posted to Chatham, Kent, to complete his initial training.
+He received his first Good Conduct Badge after two years’ service and was promoted to Lance-Corporal on 29 December 1874, reverting to the rank of Sapper on 20 January 1877.
+He was posted to Bermuda on 1 November 1877, where he was to spend the next eight years of service, was promoted again to Lance-Corporal on 25 March 1878, gained his second Good Conduct Badge on 6 October 1879, and was promoted to Corporal on 1 July 1880 and Sergeant on 1 March 1885.
 He also re-engaged while in Bermuda to complete 21 years of service.
-In December 1885 he and his family took passage to England where he was on home service for about 15 months before returning to Bermuda on 7 April 1887, continuing to serve there for just over a further five years.
+In December 1885, he and his family took passage to England, where he was on home service for about 15 months before returning to Bermuda on 7 April 1887, continuing to serve there for just over a further five years.
 He was promoted to Company Sergeant-Major, Foreman of Works, and Sergeant-Major, Storekeeper on 26 April 1887.
-George Parrell was again promoted, to Quarter Master Sergeant, on 1 April 1892 and in June the same year, he and his family returned to England where he was awarded his British Army Long Service and Good Conduct Medal.
-Also in 1892 Q.M.S.
+George Parrell was again promoted, to Quarter Master Sergeant, on 1 April 1892, and in June the same year, he and his family returned to England, where he was awarded his British Army Long Service and Good Conduct Medal.
+Also, in 1892 Q.M.S.
 Parrell passed a Submarine Mining Course with a ‘superior’ pass.

 New Zealand Permanent Militia

 Sergeant-Major Parrell was enlisted in the New Zealand Permanent Militia as a Submarine Instructor with effect from 13 July 1895, signing his attestation papers at the Permanent Force Depot at Wellington on 10 September 1895.
-He joined the Torpedo Corps but a few months later transferred to No. 2 Service Company as by then the Torpedo Corps had been disbanded.
+He joined the Torpedo Corps and, on the disbanding of the Torpedo Corps, was transferred to No. 2 Service Company.
 He was promoted to Regimental Sergeant-Major on 14 October 1898.